18F/tts-buy-cloud-marketplace-dev-team/solicitation_documents/RFQ.md

 The Government is more concerned with obtaining superior technical capabilities than with making awards at the lowest overall price to the Government.
 However, the Government will not make awards at a significantly higher overall price to achieve slightly superior technical value.
 Offerors will be advised that the technical evaluation factors combined are significantly more important than price.

-1. Evaluation Process.
+a.
+Evaluation Process.
 The Government intends to utilize a phased approach for this procurement as described below.
 To be considered for award, offerors must successfully pass through each phase.

 Phase 1: Technical Evaluation and Oral Interview - The Government will evaluate the offeror’s performance or capability acceptability based on the following non-price technical factors which are of equal importance to each other: